The Ladder Technique -- Quantum Groups: Preliminaries

 Note the above definition still makes sense for degenerate homomorphisms $\pi$, as continuity of $\alpha$ implies $\alpha(A) \subset \M_{\h}(A \otimes \h)$ and $\pi \otimes \id_{\h}$ extends to the relative $\h$-multipliers by \cite[Proposition~A.6]{enchilada}.
 That being said, we will assume our covariant homomorphisms are nondegenerate unless specified otherwise.
-We now introduce the crossed product $\cst$-algebra $A \rtimes_{\alpha} \what\h$ of a $\cst$-algebra $A$ by a Hopf $\cst$-algebra $(\h,\Delta)$.
 Finally, we note that we will sometimes refer to right unitary corepresentations as simply `corepresentations' and will write `left' whenever dealing with left corepresentations.
 We do the same when referring to covariance.